 There’s table etiquette.
 There’s wedding etiquette.
 There’s birthday etiquette.
 There are predetermined conventions for just about every occasion and Christmas card etiquette is no exception.
 And while there are a number of key elements we’ll go over in this post — as with most etiquette formalities — they’re totally up for interpretation.
 Take what works for you and your family and leave the rest, we won’t tell!

 Who knew the holidays would consist of anything more than just eggnog?
 Not everyone can be Christmas card experts, right?
 While some ‘rules’ are made to be broken, others are there for a good reason.
 Which are which?
 That’s for you to decide.
 We’re just here to share the knowledge so that perhaps you can avoid some unpleasantness.
 The last thing you’ll want to hear is an hour long lecture on Christmas card etiquette when you’re up to your ears with hosting holiday parties (virtual Christmas parties are tricky enough) and wrapping gifts.
-To avoid that catastrophe, checkout this list of Christmas card etiquette tips and steer clear of the phone (just in case).
+To avoid that catastrophe, checkout this list of Christmas card etiquette tips.

 Christmas Card Etiquette: Writing A Greeting Card